multitude-amsterdam/p5Catalyst/README.md

 # 🤝 Contributing

 We encourage you to make modifications, improvements, or entirely new generators, it's easier than you think!
-For more info, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+For more information on contributing, continue reading [here](./CONTRIBUTING.md).

 For security concerns, please review the [security policy](./SECURITY.md).

 # 🌍 Sharing your work

-If you've built something unique, whether it's a wild new web app, an adaptation for a client, or just a fun remix, **we'd love to see it 👀**!
+We kindly ask: if you make something cool with p5Catalyst, please share it!
+Whether it's a wild new web app, an adaptation for a client, or just a fun remix, **we'd love to see it 👀**!

-- Open an issue to link your version
+- Create a new thread in the [**Show and tell section of the Discussions**](https://github.com/multitude-amsterdam/p5Catalyst/discussions/categories/show-and-tell)
-- Share screenshots or videos of your creations
+- Share **screenshots** or videos of your creations
 - Mention us if you publish your forked project online

-We kindly ask: if you make something cool with p5Catalyst, please share it with us in the [Show and tell sectgion of the Discussions](https://github.com/multitude-amsterdam/p5Catalyst/discussions/categories/show-and-tell)!
+Keep in mind the [**Community Code of Conduct**](./CODE_OF_CONDUCT.md) for this project.

 # ❤️‍🔥 Credits